 In the evenings, guardians are welcome to join in activities and workshops.
 Children will still need looking after, so family groups must balance guardians’ needs for time not in sole charge of the children, with the needs of parents/guardians taking part in the adult programmes.
 While many evening activities are family friendly, some will inevitably be adult focused.
 Please read the advice for family groups page for further guidance.

-Come in the spirit of service to your friend/partner and see this as a chance to nurture the connection with the child in your care, and you’ll have a fabulous time!
+If you come in a spirit of service to your friend/partner and take this chance to nurture connection with the child in your care, you’ll have a fabulous time!